tripledio/tripledio.github.io/_posts/2023-07-1-cost-of-efficiency.md

 + Optimizing for local efficiency can negatively impact resiliency on the larger scale.
 + Choosing the most efficient solution may not be worth the effort.
 Having a faster good enough solution may prove to be more valuable.
 + Efficiency is often achieved in a well controlled environment.
 Depending on the type of environment, resiliency may be more important.
+If the environment (requirements) frequently changes, the effort done to be efficient can be waste in itself.